aih/RulesEditing/Rules2012-prev.md

     certification in accordance with Rule No. 20 of any delegates or alternate delegates so elected or selected.

-(b) Contests shall be filed only by a resident of the state of the
+(b) Contests may be filed only by a resident of the state of the
     challenged delegate(s) or alternate delegate(s) who participated at any level in the delegate selection process of that state.